Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

   For basic functionality, make sure RPC port (default:19998) is open on all nodes.
 * Allow `sudo` privilege for the OS user that Alluxio will be running as.
   This is only needed if you expect Alluxio to mount a RAMFS on the workers automatically.
+* Enable sudo command can be used without inputting password.

 ## Basic Setup